-There are a large number of Novel Psychoactive Substances and they can have all kinds of names, including both brand names and chemical names, for example: Dimethocaine, Benzo Fury, 5IAI, MDAT, Silver Bullet, Spice, NRG1, Synthetic Cannabinoids and Ivory Wave.
+There are lots of Novel Psychoactive Substances.
+There are brand names and chemical names, like Dimethocaine, Benzo Fury, 5IAI, MDAT, Silver Bullet, Spice, NRG1, Synthetic Cannabinoids and Ivory Wave.

-Because these drugs are very new, many of the risks are not well understood yet.
-But just as for any drug, you have three kinds of immediate risk:
+These drugs are very new.
+The risks are not fully understood yet.
+But just as for any drug, there are three kinds of immediate risk:

-- Immediate health risks, such as poisoning, sudden death, overdose, overheating and respiratory failure
+- Immediate health risks (poisoning, sudden death, overdose, overheating, respiratory failure)

-- Risks to your mental health, either from how taking the drug makes you feel, or how you feel after taking the drug
+- Mental health risks (from how taking the drug makes you feel, or how you feel after taking it)

-There also may be long-term effects, especially if you take the psychoactive substance regularly or in large quantities.
-This can include changes to your mental function, including your emotions, understanding and memory, as well as dependence, drug-seeking behaviour and addiction.
+There may also be long-term effects.
+These are more likely if you take the psychoactive substance regularly or in large quantities.
+This can include changes to your mental health and function.
+This can include changes to your emotions, understanding and memory, as well as dependence, drug-seeking behaviour and addiction.

 Crucial: Addiction is not a problem for all people who take drugs, but everyone is potentially vulnerable, and your vulnerability can change over time.
 If you notice signs of addiction (taking the drug regularly, for example every weekend, making changes to your life to make sure you can get the drug, missing life, work or social activities because of the drug) the safest thing to do is to stop using the substance altogether.